For me, looking through a college course calendar is like browsing the Christmas catalog.

 - Use Google: research “summer abroad programs” or “special overseas courses” or “travel and education” and you’ll find lots of options.

 - Check out the Solo Travel Deals page and sign up for the Solo Traveler Advisory so that you receive a monthly email of travel opportunities for solo travelers.
-This month, we have these learning opportunities listed:
+Here are some examples of the learning opportunities that we have featured:

 - Use discussion forums for your areas of interest.
 For example, if you love cooking, go to sites like Chowhound.com which is organized geographically to find the best cooking schools in an area.